Life's work of art...

 I'm always fascinated with the effects of light.
 I study contrasts, and shadows, reflections, and mist, striving to re-create them in my paintings.
 By applying thin layers of color, one over the other, some amazing affects appear on the canvas.
 Although I sometimes work in acrylic or watercolor, my medium of choice is definitely oil.
 The longer drying time and consistency of oils, allows me to blend soft color tones, creating a sense of peace in my paintings.
 It is so satisfying when I know a collector has found serenity in my work.

 It is also important to me that my work captures the essence of a moment, the story behind the image.
 A painting is meant to relay our personal experiences, our savored memories, and special moments in time.
-If my paintings cause a viewer to stop, question, and take the time to look deeper, I have been successful in preserving that very special narrative.
+If my paintings cause a viewer to stop, question, and take the time to find the story behind the image, I have been successful in preserving that very special narrative.

 Brenda grew up in Salisbury, NH and has been an "artist at heart" all of her life.
 She began drawing and painting as a child, attended art classes throughout high-school, and at Plymouth State College.